-Mel Tillis has been in the music/entertainment business now for 50 plus years.
-He and his band, the Statesiders, have worked concerts all over the 50 states, Canada, England, and other countries.
+Mel Tillis entertained millions of people for 50 plus years.
+He and his band, the Statesiders, performed all over the 50 states, Canada, England, and other countries.

 He has appeared on such television shows as 20/20, The Tonight Show, The 700 Club, Prime Time Country, 60 Minutes, Crook & Chase, David Letterman, and he has served as host for Music City News Awards and Music City Tonight.